jaanga/jaanga.github.io/cookbook-html/examples/github-api-rss/github-api-files-viewer/readme.md

 ## To Do / Wish List

+* View source code
+* Open in new tab
 * Highlight selected item on menu
-* Add many more destinations - including third parties suchas as Three.js and Tony Parisi
+* Add many more destinations - including third parties such as as Three.js and Tony Parisi
 * Select way of viewing: menu, single page or gallery
 * Show recent events
 * Show blog posts